dalejbarr/basel-longitudinal/docs/91_intro-to-R.md

     ```
     ##
     ##  --------------
-    ## As for elegance, R is refined, tasteful, and beautiful.
-When I grow up, I want to marry R.
+    ## Oh, gosh, this is getting whimsical.
+    ## R, I surmise, is a mutable tool that enables the user to do what they want.
+Knapped flint for the Stone Age statistical fool, plasma arc for the expert and learned savant.
+    ## R is a friend to all manner of men.
+The perfect companion, the servant complete.
+It gently informeth the clueless and then, reveals the essence unto the esthete.
-    ##  Andy Bunn
+    ##  Jim Lemon
-    ##  in a discussion about whether R is simple, powerful and elegant
+    ##  in a discussion about the usability of R
     ##  R-help
-    ##  May 2005
+    ##  May 2006
     ##  --------------
     ##     \
     ##       \